-All tea styles (green, black, white, oolong, and so on) come from one plant, the Camellia sinensis.
+All tea styles (green, black, white, oolong, and so on) come from one plant: Camellia sinensis.
 Although tea was originally from China, Hong Kong’s milk tea is instead sourced from Sri Lanka, thanks to British influence from the territory’s colonial past.

-Ceylon tea, after Sri Lanka’s former name as a British Crown colony, usually comes in the form of a blend of leaves sourced from multiple farms throughout the country.
+Ceylon tea, named after Sri Lanka’s name under British colonial rule, usually comes in the form of a blend of leaves sourced from multiple farms throughout the country.
 The leaves are typically pulverized into tea bags.

 This is a completely different approach from traditional Chinese tea, which prizes whole, intact leaves from a single origin and doesn’t often come in tea bags.